IBMStreams/streamsx.messagehub/_docs/202-user_usecases_all.md

 **Note:** MessageHub toolkits with version **below 3.0** behave different when *no group identifier* is specified:

-The operator self-assignes to all partitions of the topic.
+With toolkit version below 3.0, the consumer operator self-assignes all partitions of the topic, which are seen at startup.
 When new partitions are added to the topic, the PE that contains the operator must be restarted to read also added partitions.

 # Pros and Contras